 I don't think myself, you know, none of us know this, but I don't think I personally wouldn't sit 20 minutes in Jeremiah Wright's church.

-And so when a guy sits there for twenty years but then claims, Oh, goddamn America Sunday?
+And so when a guy sits there for 20 years, but then claims, oh, Goddamn America Sunday, oh, sorry, I must have missed that one.

 I think I must have been out of town for that one too.

-Oh, and uh uh uh and and w uh and what was the one where he said uh uh we we shouldn't have uh we what we got it coming on September, oh no, I wasn't there for that either.
+Oh, and what was the one where he said we shouldn't have, we got it coming on September 11th?

-I think that was I don't seriously think Barack Obama paid uh that much attention to what Jeremiah Wright was saying, and uh no doubt when he did the goddamn America riff and the little dance, maybe Barack Obama was the only guy in the church sitting on his hands.
+And no doubt, when he did the goddamn America riff and the little dance, maybe Barack Obama was the only guy in the church sitting on his hands.

 I don't think he wants to get into all that again.

-So the idea of having to uh get up there, have a big formal breakfast with different leaders, I just don't think that's Obama's bag.
+So the idea of having to get up there, have a big formal breakfast with different leaders, I just don't think that's Obama's bag.

-I don't think he's I think actually he's essentially uh someone who genuflex to faith when it's convenient, as he did with Jeremiah Wright, but uh, you know, it isn't really a bad thing.
+I don't think he's, I think actually, he's essentially someone who genuflects to faith when it's convenient, as he did with Jeremiah Wright.

-But I think it's you know, I think it it tells us a lot it's something different about the character of this president and the previous one.
+It's something different about the character of this president and the previous one.

 Let's go to Alan in Columbus, Ohio.

-Alan, you're on the good.
+Alan, you're on the.

-How are you doing?
+How you doing?

 I'm doing great.